Stones Grow Her Name

-Stones Grow Her Name is the 7th full-length studio album by Finnish power metal band Sonata Arctica.
+Stones Grow Her Name is the seventh studio album by Finnish power metal band Sonata Arctica.
 It was released in Finland on May 16, 2012, in Europe on May 18, 2012, in North America on May 22, 2012 and in Japan on May 23, 2012.
 It was the last album to feature longtime bassist Marko Paasikoski.

 In a 2014 interview about the album's successor Pariah's Child, vocalist and songwriter Tony Kakko referred to it as "a rock album [more] than anything else", comparing it to the more back-to-the roots sound of the 2014 band's release.
 Yet in a 2019 interview promoting the band's then new album Talviyö, Kakko said Stones Grow Her Name marked "some kind of maturity point for us", citing him becoming a father for the first time as an influence.

 Song information

 Regarding the song "Cinderblox", Kakko stated:

 "Somewhere Close to You" was originally written for a possible solo release by Kakko, but ended up on the album.
 "Losing My Insanity" was originally written by Tony Kakko for Ari Koivunen's Fuel for the Fire.
-The final two tracks, "Wildfire, Part: II - One With the Mountain" and "Wildfire, Part: III - Wildfire Town, Population: 0" continue the story introduced in "Wildfire" from Reckoning Night.
+The final two tracks, "Wildfire, Part: II – One With the Mountain" and "Wildfire, Part: III – Wildfire Town, Population: 0" continue the story introduced in "Wildfire" from Reckoning Night.